The Legendary Kings of Britain

 The inclusion of the first Christian Roman Emperor in the lineage of British kings does, however, provide a sense of prestige and distinction.
 Not only are the current rulers of England (Lancastrian or Yorkist) heirs to Troy- they are also linked to the Roman Empire.
 This also implies that the descendants of Constantine the Great, including the Roman and Byzantine Emperors, are of a British pedigree - yet another dignified connection for the English kings of the 15th century.

-Paragraph (right): claims Coyl's daughter is the mother of Constantine the Great.
+CRC060 (right): This claims Coel's daughter is the mother of Constantine the Great.

 King Arthur & Merlin

 The most famous British mythical character of all, King Arthur, is (predictably) included on the Canterbury Roll.
 Arthur was mentioned by chroniclers such as Henry of Huntingdon and William of Malmesbury, but the legend of King Arthur as we know it today appeared in full literary form in Geoffrey of Monmouth's Historia.